-If an investigation reveals evidence of a violation of the Louisiana Real Estate License Law or the Rules and Regulations of the Commission, a public adjudicatory hearing is scheduled.
+If an investigation reveals evidence of a violation of the Louisiana Real Estate Appraiser Law or the Rules and Regulations of the Appraisers Board, a public adjudicatory hearing is scheduled.
 All formal hearings are conducted in open meetings, in accordance with the Louisiana Administrative Procedure Act.

 Persons involved in the investigation may be subpoenaed to attend the hearing.
 Licensees, registrants and certificate holders who are the subject of the hearing may be represented by legal counsel at their own expense.

-The Commission renders a decision based upon all evidence presented at the hearings.
+The Appraisers Board renders a decision based upon all evidence presented at the hearings.
 A finding of guilt can result in any of the following: